axieinfinity/ronin-documentation/docs/validators/technician/cli.md

+---
+description: Use Ronin CLI
+---

-# Getting Started with CLI
+# Get started with CLI

 ### Install Ronin